andreacarrara-polimi/RDD-SE2-POLIMI/README.md

 The "Assets" folder stores the raw files for diagrams, including sequence diagrams.
 You can open the diagrams on [draw.io](https://www.draw.io) and the sequence diagrams on [sequencediagrams.org](https://www.sequencediagrams.org).
-This keeps everything organized and easy to update.
+This keeps everything easy to update.

 ### Presentation